[Not taking on new partners]

 I like to think of myself as even-keeled, but OKC calls this "less emotional" instead.
 I'm intensely loyal, but tend to be on the slow side when it comes to adding people to my social circles.

 My sense of humor tends to be sardonic, opportunistic and observational.
 Some people think I have no censor on my inner voice, so it's a good thing they haven't heard the comments I didn't say.
 My rule of thumb is that anything non-hurtful is fair game.
 For those of you who saw the Boondock Saints and want to tell me where the phrase "rule of thumb" comes from, you should read the I spend a lot of time thinking about section first.

-Physically, I traded the glasses for laser enhanced 20/15 vision a couple years back, and the blue eyes have been getting a lot of attention.
-My hair has gotten past the awkward middle length and is now long by most definitions, but after an unfortunately "styling" the day of the wedding, it has a tendency to go frizzy when the humidity rises.
-I look like a clean, well-dressed hippie, or maybe a short biker in corporate clothing.
+Physically, I traded the glasses for laser enhanced 20/15 vision around 2006, and the blue eyes have been getting a lot of attention.
+I didn't think I was vain, but I adore the attention.
+My hair has gotten past the awkward middle length and is now long by most definitions.
+When the wind picks up, it defies my attempts at brushing and does whatever it decides to.
+Overall, I look like a clean, well-dressed hippie, or maybe a short biker in corporate clothing.
 I'm okay with that.
 I don't expect to lose the beard again, but it will change sizes and shape depending on my mood when I shave.
-I've historically been athletic and competitive in racing and field sports, but adjusting my personal expectations as I age and my fitness declines has been a challenge to my humility.
+I've historically been athletic and competitive in fencing, racing and field sports, but adjusting my personal expectations as I age and my fitness declines has been a challenge to my humility.

 Most of my hobbies aren't nearly so manly.
 German and German-style board games, crafting, teaching and linguistics top the list, but other items like cooking, Swedish massage, the latest Bemani, social groups, poker and the like can get added to my perennially overbooked schedule at any time.
-My latest new language is Mandarin.
+My latest new language is Japanese.
+Mandarin is the first language to defeat my language acquisition pattern, mostly because my tones are just embarrassingly bad.